 - Adhere to Yale’s Mask Requirements and Guidance.

 - Anyone with COVID-related symptoms should not participate.

 Buildings on campus have been evaluated by Facilities to ensure conformance to the latest CDC guidance and American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) standards.

-If you desire an air purifier, it may be purchased separately with approval and consultation from EHS or Facilities.
+If you desire a portable air purifier, it may be purchased separately with consultation from EHS or Facilities.
 There are many types of air purifiers; EHS and/or Facilities can advise on the appropriate style and size.
 (Yale University’s Purchase of Restricted Items Policy requires approval from EHS or Facilities for the purchase of an air purifier.)

 See Yale’s Mask Requirements and Guidance for masking requirements for students and instructors.